DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 # Introduction

 We already provide several tutorials explaining how to configure ODM on K8S with major OpenId provider vendors like Microsoft EntraID, OKTA, Keycloak and Amazon Cognito.
-The OpenID protocol is well adapted to manage SSO when dealing with an Identity, which is quite interesting to connect to UI in a web browser like the Decision Center Business Console or the Desision Server RES Console.
+The OpenID protocol is well adapted to manage SSO when dealing with an Identity, which is quite interesting to connect to UI in a web browser like the Decision Center Business Console or the Decision Server RES Console.
 However, for machine to machine or service to service communication where no identity is needed like a batch processing, the openId protocol is less adapted than mutual TLS.
 Here, mTLS is providing enough security, like openId but by avoiding several drawbacks :